 Well over 1,000 professional pitchers have had the ulnar collateral ligament in their pitching elbow reconstructed since Dr. Frank Jobe first operated on Tommy John himself on Sept.
 25, 1974.
 Tommy John surgery has made it possible for many pitchers, including MLB stars, to come back from UCL tears and do great things in Major League Baseball.

-In honor of the anniversary of the original Tommy John surgery, MLB.com looks at some of the most notable pitchers who overcame career-threatening injuries after undergoing the procedure -- with help from Jon Roegele's extensive Tommy John database.
-Position players are not included, even though many notable ones have had the surgery, too, including: rookie sensation Gleyber Torres, MVP candidate Matt Carpenter, 14-year veteran Shin-Soo Choo, seven-time All-Star Matthew Holliday, longtime outfielder Carl Crawford and Hall of Famer Paul Molitor.
-But because of the profound impact the surgery has had on pitchers, they're the focus here.
+MLB.com is taking a look back at some of the most notable pitchers who overcame career-threatening injuries thanks to successful Tommy John surgery, with help from Jon Roegele's extensive Tommy John database.
+We're not including position players, even though a lot of big names have had Tommy John surgery: Yankees star Gleyber Torres, Cardinals third baseman Matt Carpenter, Rangers veteran Shin-Soo Choo, seven-time All-Star Matt Holliday, longtime outfielder Carl Crawford, Hall of Famer Paul Molitor and more.
+But Tommy John surgery has had an especially profound impact on pitchers.

 Here are 10 of the best Tommy John success stories.

 Return: May 7, 2012

 No starting pitcher had ever won a Cy Young Award after undergoing Tommy John surgery -- until deGrom.
 The Mets ace broke the barrier with his back-to-back NL Cy Young-winning seasons in 2018 and '19.
 (Several starters have won the award before the surgery, and one relief pitcher has won it after, but more on him later.)